melodiaz23/git/README.md

 	git switch -c [name of the new branch]
 	// Witch -c it change of branch inmmediatly.

+Change the name of the branch

+	git branch -m master main

 ## Git stash

 Stash is like a internal memory, where we can save uncommitted unstaged changes.